Frank Rickwood: Career

 Rickwood was a lecturer of geology at the University of Sydney.
 He also worked for Oil Search, making research trips to Papua New Guinea.

 Rickwood worked for BP (formerly known as the Anglo-Persian Oil Company) from 1956 to 1980.
 He developed oilfields in Somalia, Central America and South America.
 As the President of BP Alaska from 1969 to 1980, he oversaw the expansion of the Prudhoe Bay Oil Field.

 Rickwood served as the Chairman of Oil Search in the 1980s.
 In that capacity, he discovered the Kubutu Oil Field in Papua New Guinea.

 Rickwood served on the Boards of Directors of Ampol, Pioneer International and Peko Oil.
 He authored The Kutubu discovery: Papua New Guinea, Its People, the Country and the Exploration and Discovery of Oil in 1992.

 Rickwood was the 1993 recipient of the Haddon Forrester King Medal from the Australian Academy of Science.
-Additionally, he was made a Commander of the Order of the British Empire by Queen Elizabeth II herself aboard the Britannia.
+Additionally, he was made an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II herself aboard the Britannia.